In today's fast-paced job market, it is very important for a candidate to figure out if a company is a good fit.

-Training and development related
+Training and development related questions for the interviewer

 On joining a company, every candidate looks forward to how the job role will add to his skills and development.
 Ask questions about the training and development processes of the company to know if it is in line with your expectations.

 - Will there be a training process?
 What will the training process involve?

 - Are there opportunities for career enhancement?
 How does one normally achieve these?

 - What is the typical professional development for someone in this job role?

 Performance related questions for the interviewer